IMF urges Sri Lanka to raise taxes, devalue currency

 The lack of dollars to import fuel has led to a serious energy crisis.

-Besides bringing public transport to a halt on Wednesday, the state's electricity company also imposed a daily seven-and-a-half-hour electricity blackout - the longest scheduled power rationing in over a quarter of a century.
+Besides public transport being brought to a halt on Wednesday, the state's electricity company also imposed a daily 71/2-hour electricity blackout - the longest scheduled power rationing in over a quarter of a century.

 Without dollars to finance essential imports, rice, milk powder, sugar and wheat flour are in short supply, while local industries are unable to bring in raw materials and machinery.

-The shortages pushed inflation to 16.8 per cent in January - the fourth consecutive record rise - and the IMF said it expected it to remain in the double digits.
+The shortages pushed inflation to 16.8 per cent in January - the fourth consecutive record rise - and the IMF said it expected inflation to remain in the double digits.

 International rating agencies have downgraded Sri Lanka over expectations it may not be able to service its foreign debt, though the government insists it can meet its obligations.